lynnpepin/lynndotpy_xyz/content/posts/bluesky_and_bitcoin.md

 2. Note for future people: RFK Jr is one of those wackjob candidates running for the 2024 presidential election.
 We get a few of those every  presidential election.
 3. I cut out only the relevant bits from the thread, added emphasis and context
 4. The reward was a mere $300 for designing a novel cryptographic protocol for linking identities.
 Even PhD students get paid more!
-5. There was no way anyone other than the Pawoo/Gab people would ever be using Mastodon except for the mistakes Musk made in late 2022.
+5. There was no way anyone other than the Pawoo/Gab people would ever be using Mastodon except for the Twitter mistakes Musk made in late 2022.